The Ultimate Guide to Upgrade Any Cabinet with Soft Close Hinges

-Have noisy cabinet doors ruined your sleep, or worse, wake your baby up from a hard-fought nap?
-Are you tired of watching the wear and tear on your cabinets as your family slam through a typical day?
-If this is you, and you are willing to do some DIY work over your next weekend, we have a super simple solution for you – soft close cabinet hinges that will work on
+If this is you, and you are willing to do some DIY work over your next weekend, we have a super simple solution for you – soft close cabinet hinges that will work on any cabinet!
+These little hydraulic miracles help you transform cabinet door slams into silent slide-into-space shut functions.

-Here, we’re breaking the process down for you.
-We’ll help you identify the kind of frame your doors have, what types of hinges will work best for those frames, and finally, a step-by-step guide on installing your soft close hinges.
 Slip on a pair of comfy work clothes, take a closer look at your kitchen cabinets, and learn how to transform them into noiseless works of art, which will save your temper and your bank account!
 Want some extra incentive?

 Think of all the silent midnight snacking you can do with soft close hinges rendering your cabinets quiet!